 If, however, your squad manages to take down a Boomer, a unit gets the opportunity to pick up its absurdly overpowered gun, and you almost feel sorry for the remaining enemy soldiers.
 In fact, the camera’s birds-eye view of firing a Boomshot or a well-placed grenade into a group of encroaching Locust drones somehow makes the infamous Gears of War goriness feel even more viscerally satisfying.

-Still, it is not just the savage way in which you come out on top that makes completing missions so rewarding.
+It is not just the savage way in which you come out on top that makes completing missions so rewarding.
 In the same way as the enemies, the developers have also used the iconic weapons like shotguns, mulchers, and Lancers from the Gears franchise to make up the different character classes.

 Each unit’s stats – damage, health, shooting distance, special skills and so on – has been balanced intuitively with the other squad members, which makes tactical squad work not only an important facet of the gameplay, but actually enjoyable.
 Knowing that strategic teamwork gave you the edge to win makes it feel like you didn’t just outgun the Locust: you outsmarted them.